-- A. Organizations shall organize their services so that individuals with co-occurring disorders are identified as soon as possible and receive treatment in an integrated manner. - 1.
-The organization shall develop and implement policies and procedures that ensure that individuals with co-occurring disorders receive timely services according to evidence-based practice standards. - 2.
+- A. Organizations shall organize their services so that individuals with co-occurring disorders are identified as soon as possible and receive treatment in an integrated manner. - The organization shall develop and implement policies and procedures that ensure that individuals with co-occurring disorders receive timely services according to evidence-based practice standards. - 2.
 The organization shall utilize guidelines from most current toolkits or resources from the SAMHSA, such as: Integrated Treatment for Co-Occurring Disorders Evidence-Based Practices (EBP) KIT and/or TIP 42: Substance Abuse Treatment for Persons With Co-Occurring Disorders as the source of the policies and procedures. - 3.
 Policies and procedures should include at a minimum: - a.
 Screening for co-occurring disorders as part of the biopsychosocial assessment. - b.
-Education and training shall be provided for front line staff that includes, but is not limited to: - (1) Policies and procedures established by the organization to support individuals with co-occurring disorders; - (2) Identifying individuals with co-occurring disorders; - (3) Connecting individuals to the appropriate level of care; and - (4) Referral and active care coordination. - 4.
-The following elements shall be in place in any specialized treatment program that serves individuals with co-occurring mental and substance-related disorders: - a.
+Education and training shall be provided for front line staff that includes, but is not limited to: - (1) Policies and procedures established by the organization to support individuals with co-occurring disorders; - (2) Identifying individuals with co-occurring disorders; - (3) Connecting individuals to the appropriate level of care; and - (4) Referral and active care coordination.

+- 4. The following elements shall be in place in any specialized treatment program that serves individuals with co-occurring mental and substance-related disorders: - a.
 If services are provided by different practitioners, consultation among all of them must occur in a timely manner on a regular basis and documented in the record. - 5.
 Staffing and Qualifications.
 The following qualifications are recommended for staff providing co-occurring clinical services: - a.
 Dual licensure in mental health and addictions; or - b.
-Certified Co-Occurring Disorder Professional-Diplomate or Certified Advanced Alcohol and Drug Counselor; or

-- c.
-Certified Co-Occurring Disorder Professional or Certified Alcohol and Drug Counselor. - 6.
+Certified Co-Occurring Disorder Professional-Diplomate or Certified Advanced Alcohol and Drug Counselor; or - c.
+Certified Co-Occurring Disorder Professional or Certified Alcohol and Drug Counselor. - d.
+Advanced Practice Registered Nurse as defined in § 1.3.1(A)(3) of this Part above. - 6.
 Psychoeducational components of treatment shall address both disorders, and effects of each. - 7.
-A psychiatrist shall be available on-site or through consultation. - 8.
+A psychiatrist, or Advanced Practice Registered Nurse as defined in § 1.3.1(A)(3) of this Part above, shall be available on-site or through consultation. - 8.
 Prior to medication being prescribed, programs are required to: - a.
-Check the DOH Prescription Drug Monitoring Program 216-RICR-20-20-3 in accordance with the provisions of R.I.
-Gen. Laws § 21-28-3.32 and obtain a toxicology screen; and - A pregnancy test must be given to all women of childbearing age and the effects of alcohol, psychiatric medications and recreational drugs on pregnancy and parenting shall be addressed. - 9.
+Check the RIDOH Prescription Drug Monitoring Program, 216-RICR-20-20-3, in accordance with the provisions of R.I.
+Gen. Laws § 21-28-3.32 and obtain a toxicology screen; and - b.
+A pregnancy test must be given to all women of childbearing age and the effects of alcohol, psychiatric medications and recreational drugs on pregnancy and parenting shall be addressed. - 9.
 Medication management and toxicology screenings shall be integrated into the person-centered plan unless otherwise indicated. - 10.
 Interventions, goals, and objectives to treat both disorders shall be included in the person's individualized person-centered plan. - 11.
-All interventions shall be consistent with and determined by the individual's stage of change and recovery from each disorder. - 12.
-Group treatment shall be gender specific and designed to address both mental health and substance use issues. - 13.
+All interventions shall be consistent with and determined by the individual's stage of change and recovery from each disorder.

+- 12. Group treatment shall be gender specific and designed to address both mental health and substance use issues. - 13.
 Outreach and engagement activities shall be provided to family and significant others to promote understanding, involvement and support of the individual's treatment and recovery.